Cost of living payments 800,000 people short - IRD

 Charlotte Castle, a New Zealand citizen, also received the funds despite not living here since 2016.
 She still has a New Zealand bank account with KiwiSaver linked to it.

+National Party deputy leader Nicola Willis said the 800,000 underestimate of people eligible highlighted "what a dog's breakfast it is to administer this policy".

+"We have hundreds of thousands who need it not getting it and on the other side people who shouldn't are getting it.
+Officials were warned this approach was risky and fraught and now we are seeing a lot of New Zealanders in need missing out."

-National Party deputy leader Nicola Willis said it was a "significant misuse of taxpayer money" and there was "potentially an issue with the law".
+She said all of the issues arising showed it was a "significant misuse of taxpayer money" and there was "potentially an issue with the law".

 "The eligibility criteria require that people be both present and using for tax purposes, and that they're also living here.
 What we've seen is money paid out by taxpayers against the purpose of the legislation.